Claire B. Deason’s practice focuses on litigation, compliance, and consulting on all aspects of wage and hour law under

 In her wage and hour litigation practice, Claire develops creative, cutting-edge strategies for early resolution and dismissal of collective actions and has efficiently resolved collective actions for clients in the hospitality, service, and oil and gas industries.
 Claire has extensive experience with all stages of wage and hour litigation, including:

 - Individual and collective settlements

 In addition to her wage and hour practice, Claire represents clients in traditional discrimination suits and agency charges under both federal and state laws.
 She advises clients on all aspects of day-to-day personnel matters, including leave and disability issues, employee discipline, and termination.

-Claire’s experience includes counseling clients in issues arising under federal immigration laws.
-In her pro bono practice, she has successfully obtained asylum, Permanent Resident status, and humanitarian parole for clients in individual immigration matters before U.S. Citizen and Immigration Services and U.S. Department of State.
+In her pro bono practice, Claire has successfully obtained asylum, Permanent Resident status, and humanitarian parole for clients in individual immigration matters before U.S. Citizen and Immigration Services and U.S. Department of State.